Heroin Addiction

 What Does Heroin Look Like?

-Raw heroin looks like a fine white powder similar to baby powder.
-Black tar heroin looks like ash or soot, and brown heroin looks like a sandy powder.
-Heroin is most often white, black, or brown.
+Raw heroin is a fine white powder similar to baby powder or powdered milk.
+Black tar heroin is ashy or sooty in appearance, and brown heroin is a sandy brown powder.
+It is most often white, black, or brown.
 But it can come in various colors (pink, green, or purple) depending on the chemicals used to “cut” it during processing.

 Cutting is a practice used by drug traffickers to make money by using other things to dilute drugs.
 For instance, if a gram of heroin is worth $100, they might mix half a gram of baby powder with half a gram of heroin and sell it for $100.
 Although people often think white heroin is the purest, it’s important to understand that on the street this is a misconception.
 Generally, crudely processed heroin is black, and diluted black tar heroin is brown.
 But just because heroin is white doesn’t mean it wasn’t cut with another white substance like sugar.